 Our people are chosen for their attitude, dedication and caring nature and we are committed to their on-going training and development.

+You can rest assured that you and your loved ones will be in good hands right from the start.
 We recognise that our people are far and away our most valuable asset and that our high standards of care can only be met by carefully selected, motivated and able individuals.
-From our carers and nurses, to our activity coordinators, chefs and maintenance teams, we will go the extra mile to build strong personal relationships with our residents.
+From our carers and nurses, to our activity coordinators, chefs and maintenance teams, we will go the extra mile to build strong relationships – not just with individuals living in our care homes, but also their friends and family.

 A dedicated and forward thinking dementia team

-With the help of our non-executive director Dr Nori Graham, we have developed a robust and forward thinking dementia strategy.
-As a renowned dementia expert and vice president of the Alzheimer’s Society, Nori’s contribution to our dementia strategy has been invaluable and will bring great benefits to the individuals in our care.
+Under the guidance of our specialist adviser in mental health and dementia, Dr Nori Graham, we have developed a robust and forward thinking approach to the delivery of dementia care.
+As a renowned dementia expert and vice president of the Alzheimer’s Society, Dr Graham’s contribution to our dementia strategy has been invaluable in bringing great benefits to the individuals in our care.

 Walking in someone else’s shoes

 Our training helps care staff to put themselves in the shoes of someone living with dementia.
-If a person truly believes, for example, that they need to catch a bus or collect the children from school, colleagues are encouraged to support them through conversation and helping them to feel valued in the here and now.
+If a person truly believes, for example, that they need to catch a bus or collect the children from school, colleagues are encouraged to support them through this conversation and to help them feel understood in the here and now.